Table of Contents

 Secure Browser

-In order to make sure that your users are always directed towards the secured version of your Live App, we recommend leaving this on.
+To make sure that your users are always directed towards the secured version of your Live App, we recommend leaving this on.

-Builder Two Factor Authentication
+Builder Two-Factor Authentication

-Two-Factor Authentication, or 2FA, is a two-step verification process that can be enabled to add an additional security level to your Knack account for Builder access.
-This means that after you login with your email and password, you will be required to enter an additional code to access your account.
+Two-factor authentication, or 2FA, is a two-step verification process that can be enabled to add an additional security level to your Knack account for Builder access.
+This means that after you log in with your email and password, you will be required to enter an additional code to access your account.